LM-SAL/iris_muse_team_meeting/docs/abstracts.md

 * **Author**: Luc Rouppe van der Voort

+    **When**: FILL IN

     **Coauthors**: None
     <details> <summary> <b>Title</b>: Recent insights from chromospheric observations </summary>
       <b>Abstract</b>
       The Swedish 1-m Solar Telescope (SST) on La Palma is capable of achieving high resolution observations of the photosphere and chromosphere over extended periods of time (sometimes longer than an hour).
 The CRISP and CHROMIS instruments can achieve diffraction limited spatial resolution (down to 0.1 arcsec for CHROMIS) and typically sample spectral lines over multiple positions in less than 10 seconds.
 With recent and upcoming instrument upgrades, the field of view is large enough to cover complete active regions (~2 arcmin diameter for CRISP2).
 In this talk, I give an overview of some of the results from observing campaigns from the past few seasons.
 In particular, I present results from studies on Ellerman bombs and their connection with spicules.
     </details>

 * **Author**: Alberto Sainz Dalda

+    **When**: FILL IN

     **Coauthors**: Jaime de la Cruz Rodríguez, Viggo Hansteen, Bart De Pontieu, and Milan Gosic
     <details> <summary> <b>Title</b>: The thermodynamics and radiative losses derived from IRIS observation inversions. </summary>
       <b>Abstract</b>
       IRIS's multiline spectral capabilities have been used to build the most comprehensive database of model atmospheres spanning from the mid-photosphere to the upper chromosphere.
 We introduce the inversion tool developed to extract thermodynamic properties and radiative losses in the lower solar atmosphere from this database.
 This tool, called IRIS^2+, can analyze a large variety of IRIS observations and invert up to six chromospheric and six photospheric lines observed simultaneously.
 As a result, the atmospheric conditions along the optical depth are more accurately constrained than previous results that only used one or two lines during inversion.
 Additionally, IRIS^2+ provides radiative losses integrated over the high-, mid-, and low-chromosphere.
 Understanding thermodynamics and radiative losses is crucial for comprehending energy transfer from the lower atmosphere to the corona.
 Consequently, these measurements serve as valuable observational constraints for both coronal models and results derived from MUSE observations.
     </details>

 * **Author**: Tong Shi

+    **When**: FILL IN

     **Coauthors**: Meng Jin, Juan Martinez Sykora
     <details> <summary> <b>Title</b>: MUSE synthesis with AWSoM global CME simulations </summary>